erikvargas1/CCNA-Notes/README.md

 In most cases a company will only use a single IGP for their network – usually OSPF, but sometimes EIGRP if they only use Cisco equipment.
 However, in some rare cases they might use two.

+Metric is used to compare **routes learned via the same routing protocol.** For example; If a router learns two routes to the same destination via OSPF, it uses metric to choose which route is better.
+However, different routing protocols use totally different metrics, so they cannot be compared.

+For example, an OSPF route to 192.168.4.0/24 might have a metric of 30, while an EIGRP route to the same destination might have a metric of 33280.
+Which route is better?
+Which route should the router put in the route table?
+We can’t really answer those questions by looking at the metrics, because OSPF and EIGRP use totally different metrics.

+So, the administrative distance, or AD, is used to determine which routing protocol is preferred.
+A lower AD is preferred, and indicates that the routing protocol is considered more ‘trustworthy’, meaning more likely to select good routes.